Have you always wanted to learn how to saber Champagne?

 Tip #1: There will be broken glass.

-However, I’ve successfully hurdled tops off bottles I know weren’t super fancy, including La Marca Prosecco, which supposedly has less pressure than French Champagne.
+However, I’ve successfully hurdled tops off bottles I know weren’t super fancy, including La Marca Prosecco, which apparently has less pressure than Champagne.

 Keep a running list of which bottles work for YOU; this is your party trick!